TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/overview.md

 ## NHN Cloud Push

-TOAST Push SDK allows you to apply push notification service easily.
+NHN Cloud Push SDK allows you to apply push notification service easily.
 On console, you can send the notification message in a stable manner and check the result.

 ### User Guides